mnit-rtmc/iris/docs/natch.md

 three values in the poll, it is treated as a *query*, and the response includes the current table entry configuration.

+These meter timing values take effect when there has been no successful communication for longer than the **Comm fail time** system attribute.

 Value | Description
 ------|--------------------------
 3     | Table entry number (0-15)